wandilemawelela/alx-system_engineering-devops/README.md

-This repository contains programs written for the system engineering and DevOps track at ALX Africa.
-In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
+This repository contains systems engineering programming tasks completed during my Software Engineering programme at ALX - Holberton.
+You are tasked to come up with solutions for the tasks yourself to meet the learning objectives.
+You will not be able to meet the objectives by copying and pasting someone else’s work.